multiversx/mx-launchpad-sc/launchpad/interaction/readme.md

 As it can be observed, there are no mandatory actions to be performed on the owner's responsibility during this stage.
 Thus, if no blacklisting/whitelisting is necessary during this stage, you can sit back and relax.

 ### “Select winning tickets” stage
-This is the third stage of the contract, starting after the “Select winning tickets” epoch is reached.
+This is the third stage of the contract, starting after the “Select winning tickets” block is reached.

-Based on the configuration of the “Select winning tickets” epoch and “Claim” epoch, it can last either until the winning tickets were successfully selected (in case the “Claim” epoch is equal to the “Select winners” epoch), or until the “Claim” epoch is reached (when the “Claim” epoch number is greater than the “Select winners” epoch).
+Based on the configuration of the “Select winning tickets” block and “Claim” block, it can last either until the winning tickets were successfully selected (in case the “Claim” block is equal to the “Select winners” block), or until the “Claim” block is reached (when the “Claim” block number is greater than the “Select winners” block).

 In this stage, ticket confirmation, blacklisting and whitelisting actions are no longer possible as, from this point on, the entire ticket list should be filtered down to a list of only valid tickets from which the winning tickets are selected.